katalon-studio-samples/katalon-jmeter-sample/README.md

 - How to create test cases that can be reused in different test scenario
 - How to create test cases with BDD mindset
 - How to use built-in keywords together with extended scripts such as assertj to verify the response information.
 - How to group API end-points

+### Tips & Tricks
+Tips & Tricks part contains samples solving common questions from users:
+- Parameterize:
+  - Parameterize request body
+  - Parameterize authentication
+  - Parameterize request query
+  - Parameterize request path
+- RequestObject
+- ResponseObject
+- Verification
+- Authentication

 ## Advanced Execution
 ### Execute an Advanced Test Case
  ![Execute an advance test case](https://github.com/katalon-studio-samples/jira-api-tests/blob/master/Tutorials/Figures/Execute%20an%20advance%20test%20case.png?raw=true)